 - Tool or App Mode style--code cells are hidden, UI widgets are visible

-- Notebook style--all code cells are shown
+- Notebook style--all code cells are shown.
+This is the default.

 If you're working out how to develop and deploy the notebook, please refer to the other articles in this series.
 Continue reading to choose and set the tool display style.

-If you are running the newer, Jupyter on Deb 10 tool (alias "jupyter6deb10") to develop notebooks, you can achieve the dashboard-style effects by just selecting the App Mode in the Jupyter menu bar.
+You can achieve the dashboard-style effects by just selecting the App Mode in the Jupyter menu bar.
 Toggle back to edit your notebook using the Edit App button.

 Deploying as App Mode